וַיְחִי

 The sages teach that the “choice vine” is the nation of Israel.
 Messiah tethering his colt to the choice vine refers to the connection between the Messiah and the people of Israel.

-The blessing given to Joseph references a people, a mighty nation blessed by The Almighty, ‘… because of the hand of the Mighty One of Jacob, because of the Shepherd, the Rock of Israel,
+The blessing given to Joseph references a people, a mighty nation blessed by The Almighty, ‘… because of the hand of the Mighty One of Jacob, because of the Shepherd, the Rock of Israel, because of your father’s God, who helps you, because of the Almighty, who blesses you…’

 Vayechi ends with the death of Jacob and then the death of Joseph.
-After Jacob dies, this Torah portion tells us that the brothers were once again afraid of Joseph.
+After Jacob dies, this Torah portion says that the brothers were once again afraid of Joseph.
 In Genesis 50:16-17 it is interesting how they tell Joseph that ‘his’ father requested mercy, rather than saying ‘their’ father, as if to separate them.
 ‘So they sent word to Joseph, saying, “Your father left these instructions before he died: 17 ‘This is what you are to say to Joseph: I ask you to forgive your brothers the sins and the wrongs they committed in treating you so badly.’
 Now please forgive the sins of the servants of the God of your father.”
 When their message came to him, Joseph wept.’

-Once again, Joseph is to reassure the brothers; But Joseph said to them, “Don’t be afraid.
-Am I in the place of God?
-20 You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.
-21 So then, don’t be afraid.
-I will provide for you and your children.”
-And he reassured them and spoke kindly to them.’
-Genesis 50:19-21.
 Joseph was trying to reassure his brothers that he understood that they had repented.
 He was saying: by your repentance, you have written a new chapter in the story of which you are a part.
 The harm you intended to do me ultimately led to good.
 If you would have stayed as the brothers who would sell their brother into slavery, none of that good could be attributed to you, but now you have transformed yourself through teshuvah, you have transformed the story of your life as well.
 By your change of heart, you have understood what repentance and forgiveness is all about.

 We live life forward, but we understand it by looking back.
 Yet, this can be troubling as Scripture tells us: